 Energy Working Group

-Contributing more than 70% of global GHG emissions, the energy sector plays a dominant role in causing climate change.
-It is also instrumental for creating climate-compatible societies and thus a crucial focus of the design of low emission development strategies (LEDS).
+Contributing more than 70% of global greenhouse gas emissions, the energy sector plays a dominant role in causing climate change.
+It is also instrumental for creating climate-compatible societies and thus a crucial focus of the design of low emission development strategies.
 Providing reliable, affordable, and clean energy for all is a universally agreed UN Sustainable Development Goal (SDG-7).
 Achieving it will be essential for many other social, economic, and environmental objectives.

-The Energy Working Group (EWG) supports the deployment of innovative and climate-compatible development strategies in the energy sector.
-Launched in 2011, the EWG is the LEDS GP’s longest standing work stream, bringing together over 1100 practitioners from national governments, multilateral institutions, non-governmental organisations, and the private sector.
-The EWG assists countries around the world through advisory services and technical support, as well as peer-to-peer learning, knowledge sharing and other capacity-building initiatives.
-A key focus of our work is the advancement of Communities of Practices (CoPs) that bridge our activities from in-country technical assistance to group learnings to broad dissemination of knowledge products.
+The Energy Working Group supports the deployment of innovative and climate-compatible development strategies in the energy sector.
+Launched in 2011, the Energy Working Group is GCAP’s longest standing work stream, bringing together over 1100 practitioners from national governments, multilateral institutions, non-governmental organizations, and the private sector.
+The Energy Working Group assists countries around the world through advisory services and technical support, as well as peer-to-peer learning, knowledge sharing and other capacity-building initiatives.
+A key focus of our work is the advancement of Communities of Practice that bridge our activities from in-country technical assistance to group learnings to broad dissemination of knowledge products.
 Our services are offered free-of-charge to practitioners.

 Priority Areas